Kompas Gramedia Group: Kompas.com

 Kompas.com is the online news portal of Kompas, but of separate editorial staff.
 As of early 2014, Kompas.com is the second largest after detik.com.

 Tribunnews.com

 Tribunnews.com is the online news portal of Tribun Network.
-Tribunnews.com was cited by Andalas University in 2018 as the most popular nationally-hosted website in Indonesia, with 183.2 million visits per month.
-It was ranked at 38 in the world's most popular websites by traffic as of 16 April 2020 by Alexa Internet.
+Tribunnews.com was cited by Andalas University in 2018 as the most popular nationally hosted website in Indonesia, with 183.2 million visits per month.
+It was ranked 38 in the world's most popular websites by traffic as of 16 April 2020 by Alexa Internet.

 Broadcasting

 Radio

 1973 saw the inception of Radio Sonora which broadcast mainly into metropolitan Jakarta.
 Now RS has other radio stations in cities such as Surabaya (East Java), Yogyakarta (DI Yogyakarta), Pangkalpinang (Bangka Belitung), Pontianak (West Kalimantan), Palembang (South Sumatra), Bandung, Cirebon (West Java), Semarang, Solo, Purwokerto (Central Java), Bali, Palangkaraya, Banjarbaru, Makassar, and Medan.

 Television

 To complete its core business alignment, Kompas Gramedia founded PT Duta Visual Nusantara Tivi Tujuh, popularly known as TV7, in 2001.
 TV7 provides family entertainment programmes (news, children's programmes, sports, and movie films).
-In 2006, Trans Corp (currently Trans Media, subsidiary of CT Corp) bought 55% of TV7 shares and changed its name to Trans 7.
+In 2006, Trans Corp (currently Trans Media, a subsidiary of CT Corp) bought 55% of TV7 shares and changed its name to Trans 7.

 On 9 September 2011, Kompas Gramedia launched another television network Kompas TV.
-The group is also owns and operates local station KTV, a local TV station in Jakarta which the group bought in 2011 and became one of the initial affiliate of Kompas TV before it spun off as an independent station in 2015.
+The group also owns and operates local station KTV, a local TV station in Jakarta which the group bought in 2011 and became one of the initial affiliates of Kompas TV before it spun off as an independent station in 2015.
 Kompas Gramedia also founded K-Vision, a satellite television services provider, before its 60% stake was acquired by MNC Media in 2019.